aelij/aelij.github.io/_posts/2007-09-03-the-wpf-contrib-project.md

 <!--more-->

-Set up at CodePlex, WPF Contrib is mainly a library of reusable components.&nbsp;My&nbsp;goal is for it to become a true community project.
+Set up at CodePlex, WPF Contrib is mainly a library of reusable components.
+My goal is for it to become a true community project.
 Meanwhile, I invite everyone to review the code, play with the demos and send me feedback!
 If you want to join, the doors are open.
-You only need&nbsp;to be a WPF expert 😛 and have motivation to innovate and share.
+You only need to be a WPF expert 😛 and have motivation to innovate and share.

-I'd also love to hear about what you would like to see in&nbsp;this library.
+I'd also love to hear about what you would like to see in this library.
 You can use the CodePlex Issue Tracker to request features (or just email me).

-The latest&nbsp;addition to the library (and one of my favorites) is the **TaskDialog** control.
+The latest addition to the library (and one of my favorites) is the **TaskDialog** control.
 I've been wanting to write it for some time now.
 Using it, you can create Task Dialogs in every WPF-supported platform.
-They help make a&nbsp;very good UX.
+They help make a very good UX.

 Ælij.